abeerashahidawan/knn/README.md

    - Create a testbench to validate the functionality of the code.

 3. **Timing and Utilization Summary:**
-   - Once the code is approved, provide a summary of timing and resource utilization using Xilinx tools.
+   - Provide a summary of timing and resource utilization using Xilinx tools.

 4. **FPGA Implementation:**
    - Run the synthesizable code on a Spartan 6 FPGA.